BernhardBaumrock/RockMigrations/README.md

 ## Why another migrations module?

-Benjamin's Migrations Module is great (https://modules.processwire.com/modules/migrations/), but there where two things that I didn't like:
+Benjamin's Migrations Module is great (https://modules.processwire.com/modules/migrations/), but there were two things that I didn't like:

 * For me, it didn't feel easy to use
 * You have to define Migrations in a central place and I wanted to be able to use Migrations in my Modules